 Planning-related educational efforts directed at county and local units of government and private interests are important to VISION 2050 implementation.
 Recognizing this, the Regional Planning Commission undertakes a variety of educational efforts to promote implementation of VISION 2050.
-These efforts include the following: informational meetings and formal public hearings on VISION 2050; presentations to county and local planning committees and commissions; classroom presentations; preparation of a series of planning guides intended to serve as manuals of sound planning practice; sponsorship of conferences and workshops related to special planning and plan implementation issues; publication of newsletters describing Commission planning programs and current issues in planning; publication of an annual report that includes an overview of current Commission planning activities and presents data gathered on an annual basis to help monitor regional plan implementation; and cooperation with the University of Wisconsin-Extension.
+These efforts include the following: informational meetings and formal public hearings on VISION 2050; presentations to county and local planning committees and commissions; classroom presentations; preparation of a series of planning guides intended to serve as manuals of sound planning practice; sponsorship of conferences and workshops related to special planning and plan implementation issues; publication of newsletters describing Commission planning programs and current issues in planning; publication of an annual report that includes an overview of current Commission planning activities and presents data gathered on an annual basis to help monitor regional plan implementation; and informational postings via social media.
 The Regional Planning Commission's Public Involvement and Outreach Division works directly with other Commission staff on coordinating plan implementation activities.

-The Regional Planning Commission's website is an important part of the Commission's education and public information effort.
+The Commission's website is an important part of the Commission's education and public information effort.
 All new Commission publications, and many past publications, are available online through the website.
 All draft report materials and advisory committee minutes for ongoing regional planning projects are also available on the website.
-In addition, a website dedicated to VISION 2050 was created at the beginning of the VISION 2050 process and will be a valuable resource going forward.
+In addition, an interactive website dedicated to VISION 2050 was created at the beginning of the VISION 2050 process and will be a valuable resource for plan implementation.